 Mid Chrome Green generally above the running plate and generally Black below.
 No lining.
 Detail given in a later section.

 Style C – Some of the acquired ROD 2-8-0s that were usable but expected to be withdrawn before a major overhaul.
-Other absorbed engines also fell into this category.
+Some other absorbed engines also fell into this category but I have no examples..

 Black all over except buffer plates and cases, and inside face of frames etc as Styles A & B.